 Funding.
 Every major France 2030 competition tracked from launch through results: I-Démo, I-Nov, First Factory, sector-specific calls, and guichet programmes.
 Budget breakdown by sector, deployment rate, and regional distribution.
 IPCEI participation and EU co-funding.

 Comparisons.
-Side-by-side analysis of France 2030 against every major national industrial plan: the US CHIPS Act, the Inflation Reduction Act, Germany’s Industriestrategie, Japan’s Green Transformation, South Korea’s K-Chips Act, Made in China 2025, and more.
-These comparisons are genuine analytical exercises, not superficial overviews.
+Side-by-side analysis of France 2030 against the US CHIPS Act, the Inflation Reduction Act, Germany’s Industriestrategie, Japan’s GX, South Korea’s K-Chips Act, Made in China 2025, and other national industrial plans.

 Analysis.
-Flagship long-form pieces assessing France 2030’s performance, implementation challenges, political sustainability, and strategic implications for investors and policymakers.
+Flagship long-form pieces assessing programme performance, implementation challenges, political sustainability, and strategic implications for investors and policymakers.

 Contact